 Sharing the history of 15 tribes across the semester, enabled students to develop an understanding of the intricate differences between Native American tribes, both from their individual experience and their literature.
 We were able to address a wide variety of issues from boarding schools to California water rights to forced migration.
 These additional pieces of information provided more complexities to the historical contexts of Early American literature without front loading it or trying to get through as much as possible in a few class periods.

 Students took initiative to expand the perimeters of the presentations to include current information about the tribes.
 They were surprised to learn that many of the tribes were only officially recognized by the US government in the 1980s and 1990s and disenchanted when learning about those tribes that are still not recognized.
-They would also occasionally include a contemporary piece of writing alongside the one from our time period of study in order to
+They would also occasionally include a contemporary piece of writing alongside the one from our time period of study.

 Ultimately, creating this separate space across the entire course to study Native American literature outside of the more canonical readings on the syllabus changed the way students saw American literature.
 The sustained presence of Native American literature throughout the entire semester kept American colonization as a focal point of the course and made students better able to check the ways white American writers presented themselves and the themes addressed in their literature.